Consumer Medicine Information

 Taking other medicines

-Some medicines and COZAAR may interfere with each other.
+Some medicines or substances and COZAAR may interfere with each other.
 These include:

 Other blood pressure medicines